ecaoili24/holbertonschool-higher_level_programming/README.md

 The following repository covers programs written in Python for the Higher Level Programming curriculum at Holberton School.
 Holberton

-## What sets Holberton students apart from any other University or Bootcamp
+## What Sets Holberton Students Apart From Any Other

 | Key Qualities | Why? |
 | --- | --- |